Shekswess/Account-System-SQLite/README.md

 -To run the project you need to have python3 installed.
 You download the code and you open the folder where the code is using the command line.
 You write:

-python main.py
+#python main.py
-You will be greeted with a "menu" what you can do with the system !
+You will be greeted with short demonstrative example of the program

 -I hope you like this project and find it helpful !